 Location.
 39° 21.059′ N, 84° 14.629′ W. Marker is in Maineville,, Ohio, in Warren County.
 Marker is on Little Miami Scenic Trail (County Route 150), on the left when traveling west.
+Marker is on the Little Miami Scenic Trail.
 Touch for map.
-Marker is on the Little Miami Scenic Trail.
 Marker is at or near this postal address: 1415 Grandin Road, Maineville OH 45039, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-The King Mansion / Ahimaaz King (1839-1909) (approx. half a mile away); Deerfield- South Lebanon (approx. 1.7 miles away); Union Township Town Hall (approx. 2.1 miles away); Jeremiah Morrow's Barn Interurban Railway and Terminal Company: Rapid Railway (approx. 3.4 miles away); Butterworth Station / Butterworth Family Contributions (approx. 3.4 miles away); Mounts Station (approx. 3.7 miles away); Blaw-Knox Antenna (approx. 4˝ miles away).
+The King Mansion / Ahimaaz King (1839-1909) Deerfield- South Lebanon (approx. 1.7 miles away); Union Township Town Hall (approx. 2.1 miles away); Jeremiah Morrow's Barn (approx. 3.1 miles away); Interurban Railway and Terminal Company: Rapid Railway (approx. 3.4 miles away); Butterworth Station / Butterworth Family Contributions (approx. 3.4 miles away); Mounts Station (approx. 3.7 miles away); Blaw-Knox Antenna (approx. 4˝ miles away).

 Credits.
 This page was last revised on August 20, 2018.
-This page originally submitted on June 6, 2018, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 119 times since then and 11 times this year.
+It was originally submitted on June 6, 2018, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 303 times since then and 89 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on June 6, 2018, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.